CasperLumby/Bottleneck_Size_Estimation/README.md

 This code requires `Multi_locus_trajectories.out`, `Loci*.dat`, and `Hap_data*.dat` files with an inferred noise parameter `C` from `SAMFIRE`.
 The files should be available for all the eight (flu type A and B) or seven (C and D) segments of the genome.
 Create a folder with the name of the segments, i.e. HA, MP, NA, NP, NS, PA, PB1, PB2, and put the corresponding files (mentioned above) into each folder.
 If some of the segments do not contain a variant, i.e. `Multi_locus_trajectories.out` is empty, please create the corresponding folder and leave it empty.

 ## Usage
-To explain the features of this package, we consider the following example:
+To explain the various features of this project, we consider the following example:

 Suppose we have a dataset with one transmission event (we will later discuss how to deal with larger datasets).
-We store all the required files in a folder called `Transmission1`.
+We store all the required files in a local directory `path/to/directory/Transmission1`.

-* **The first step is** to construct the underlying haplotypes in each segment, q*, by typing the following in the command line:
+* **The first step is** to construct the underlying haplotypes, q*, in each segment by typing the following in the command line:
 ```bash
 t=0
 mkdir Transmission1_qStar #making a directory to deposit all the reconstructed haplotypes (make sure to check your local directory and where you create the files)